WOMEN IN INTERNATIONAL SECURITY ROMANIA – BUILDING A MORE PEACEFUL AND SAFER WORLD

 Since 2005, U.N.
 Member States have started to work on the Resolution by developing government-led National Action Plans (NAP) or other national level strategies.

 At the level of national defense system, public order and national security, another step previously undertaken to implement UNSCR 1325 was, according to the Romanian document, the elaboration of the Plan to Implement UNSCR 1325/2000 “Women, Peace and Security” and the related Resolutions within the Romanian Ministry of National Defence in 2014 for the next ten years (2014-2024).
-The elaboration of the above mentioned Plan is not equivalent with a National Action Plan and does not have the legal value and power of the document released in July 2020.
+The elaboration of the above mentioned Plan is not quite equivalent with a National Action Plan and does not have the legal value and power of the document released in July 2020.
 The 2020 Romanian NAP is the first legal and policy framework to recognize the provisions of the UNSCR 1325.

 The Romanian National Ministry of Defence offers an Analysis of the implementation of the UNSCR 1325 in Romania.